julian-klode/lingolang/docs/lingo.md

 Instead of using a store mapping objects, and (object, field) tuples to capabilities, that is, (object, permission) pairs, Lingo employs a different approach in order to combat the limitations shown in the introduction.
 Lingo's store maps a variable to a permission.
 It does however, not just have the permission bits introduced earlier (from now on called _base permission_), but also _structured_ permissions, equivalent to types.
 A structured permission consists of a base permission and permissions for child elements, and is essentially a graph with the same shape as the graph describing the type.
-Some examples
+Some examples:

 * Primitive values (integers, strings, floats, etc.) have a base permission
 * An object of type `*T` has the structured permission `<base> * <perm of T>`.
 * An object of type `struct { x int; y int}` has the structured permission `<base> struct { <base>; <base>}`
 * An object of type `[]int` has the structured permission `<base> [] <base>`

+Apart from primitive and structured permissions, there are also some special permissions:

+* The untyped nil permission, representing the `nil` literal.
-There also exists a third kind of permission apart from base and structured permissions: The wildcard permission, written `_`.
+* The wildcard permission, written `_`.
 It is used in permission annotations whenever the default permission for a type should be used.

 **Summary**: Lingo has 5 permission flags to form base permissions.
-There are three kinds of permissions: base permissions, structured permissions, and wildcard permissions.
+There are four kinds of permissions: base permissions, structured permissions, nil permissions, and wildcard permissions.

 ## Basic operations on permissions
 Lingo was designed bottom-up, by starting with the permissions, and then defining operations on them that will be needed later on.